New on Netflix in January

 )

-Here’s all the very best TV shows and movies coming to Netflix this month, including a star-studded cast solving a grisly murder
+Here’s all the very best TV shows and movies coming to Netflix this month, including the return of a Regency romance that’s fit for a queen

 By Charlotte Briggs, Feature Writer